petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/sites-dashboard.md

 ## Sessions by Location

 The Sessions by Location panel shows the top countries from which visitors access your site.
 Countries with more visitors are shaded darker on the map.
 The country names appear below the map along with the number and percentage of visitors for each.
-The top five countries are listed along with their percentage value they represent across all sessions.
-The remaining countries that are not in the top five are combined as a single percentage value.
+The top five countries appear along with the percentage value they represent across all sessions.
+The remaining countries not in the top five are combined as a single percentage value.

 ![Colored shading on a map diagram quickly identifies your users' country of origin.](./sites-dashboard/images/06.png)